WebAssembly/design/AstSemantics.md

 Local variables do not have addresses and are not aliased in the globals or the heap.
 Each function has a fixed, pre-declared number of local variables.
-Local variables are typed and initialized to the appropriate zero value for their type at the beginning of the function, except parameters which are initialized to the values of the arguments passed to the function.
+Local variables have *Local types* and are initialized to the appropriate zero value for their type at the beginning of the function, except parameters which are initialized to the values of the arguments passed to the function.